troclaux/notes/python.md

 - `str1.upper()`: return str1 in upper case
 - `str1.lower()`: return str1 in lower case
 - `str1.strip()`: remove leading/trailing spaces and line breaks from input string
-- `str1.replace(str2)`: if str2 is in str1, replace it
+- `str1.replace(old, new)`: replaces all occurrences of `old` with `new`
 - `str1.split()`: split string into a list of strings
     - by default, the delimiter is space
     - provide string/char as input to change default delimiter
 - `str1.count(str2)`: return the number of times str2 occurs in str1
 - `str1.isalnum()`: returns True if all chars in string are alphanumeric, False otherwise
 - `str1.isdigit()`: returns True if all chars in string are numbers, False otherwise
 - `list1.append(elem1)`: appends an element to the end of a list
 - `list1.copy()`: returns a copy of a list
 - `list1.insert(idx, elem1)`: inserts elem1 at index idx of the list
-- `list1.push(elem1)`: inserts elem1 at the end of list1
 - `list1.pop()`: removes and returns last element of list1
     - if you provide a number as input, `pop()` will try to remove the number at that index
 - `list1.remove(elem1)`: first instance of elem1, if there's no instance of elem1 raises `ValueError`
     - removes element by value
 - `del list1[1:3]`: removes element by index
 - `list1.clear()`: removes all elements of list1
 - `list1.reverse()`: reverse the order of elements in list1